dimitrimabom/dimitrimabom/README.md

 ## 🎯 About Me

 I'm a passionate **front-end developer** with a special focus on **React.js** and **Next.js**.
 I hold a professional degree in software engineering and have a strong affinity for creating logos and visual identities.
-Currently, I work as a **Front Office Engineer at I Engineering**, where I combine my skills in telecommunications and development.
+Currently, I work for I Engineering as a Front Office Engineer at MTN Cameroon**, where I combine my skills in telecommunications and development.

 When I'm not coding, you can find me watching the latest **anime**, reading **manga**, or diving into **sci-fi** movies.
 I also enjoy discussing the latest technologies and pop culture trends.